 A lot of parents are paranoid about the temperature and their baby’s susceptibility to cold and illness.
 Being careful with your baby goes without saying, but remember they are not as delicate as they seem.
 A little bit of air-conditioning never hurt anyone and a temperature of 25°C is ideal.
 If you are using an air cooler, ensure it is clean.
 A baby’s damp head must not be exposed to the AC and should be dried with a damp cloth or wet wipe.

-10. Consult Doctor If Necessary
+12. Consult a Doctor if Necessary

 If your baby is displaying symptoms of dehydration or has a stubborn rash that does not disappear with other methods such as over-the-top treatments, consider consulting a doctor.
 If they seem to be really struggling with the heat and in a lot of distress, it could be another issue altogether and require medical intervention.